 Other potential benefits

-There’s even science-based speculation that a keto diet could increase longevity and help treat or reduce the risk of cancer.12 It’s also being used as an experimental treatment for some people with Parkinson’s disease13.
+There’s even science-based speculation that a ketogenic diet could increase longevity and help treat or reduce the risk of cancer.12 It’s also being used as an experimental treatment for some people with Parkinson’s disease.13

 Here are a few of them:

-- Restrict carbohydrates to 20 digestible grams per day or less – a strict low-carb diet.
+- Restrict carbohydrates to 20 digestible grams per day or less – a strict low-carb or keto diet, similar to an Atkins diet.
 Fiber does not have to be restricted, it might even be beneficial.14